 The Application Forms are submitted online for both the exams.

-So, these were the similarities between CBSE UGC NET Exam and CSIR NET Exam.
+So, these were the similarities between NTA UGC NET Exam and CSIR NET Exam.

-Hope we have cleared all your doubts and confusion regarding the similarities and differences between CBSE UGC NET and CSIR NET Exam.
+Hope we have cleared all your doubts and confusion regarding the similarities and differences between NTA UGC NET and CSIR NET Exam.

 If you still have any query, you can ask us in the comment section below!